mehboobali98/Dataset/README.md

 	It contains python file which has utility being used in our project.

 * Weights
-	It contains the weights of models after training
+	It contains the weights of models after training.
 	* Phrase Extraction